Bit-hilani: Individual examples

 The oldest excavated building described as Hilani by its excavator Sir Leonard Woolley is a palace in level IV at Alalakh dated to the 15th century BCE.
 The palace is thought to have been built by Niqmepa, a son of Idrimi of the royal family of the Amorite state of Yamhad based in Halab.

 A building at the citadel (Büyükkale) of the Hittite capital Hattusa may also have been of the hilani type.
 As most of the structures on the citadel underwent considerable rebuilding during the reign of Tudhaliya IV (c.
 1237–1209 BCE), it is usually dated to the 13th century BCE.

 Kapara, king of the Hittite kingdom of Bit Bahiani in the 10th or 9th century BCE, built himself a palace of this style in his capital at Guzana (Tell Halaf).
 The palace, with a rich decoration of statues and relief orthostats, was excavated by Max von Oppenheim in 1911.
 Some of the finds were taken to Berlin, much of them destroyed when von Oppenheim's private museum was hit during a bombing raid in November 1943 and recently partially reconstructed from the preserved pieces.
 The National Museum of Aleppo has reconstructed the pillared portico in front of its entrance.

-Other buildings of this type have been excavated, among others at Tell Tayinat, Qatna, Sam'al, Sakçagözü, Carchemish, Tell Seh Hamad, maybe Kinet Höyük and at Emar.
+Other buildings of this type have been excavated, among others at Tell Tayinat, Qatna, Sam'al, Sakçagözü, Carchemish, Tell Sheikh Hamad, maybe Kinet Höyük and at Emar.

 When claiming to have built in the style of a hilani, most builders probably referred to the pillared portico with antechamber such as: